OwinoLucas/nadai/README.md

 - Brian Otieno

 ## Description
-One the website there are multiples games given their there reviews from the authors.
-The reviews are non-biased and has the writters comments.A website that reviews video games.
+A website that reviews video games.

 ## SetUp/Installations
 - Download the url from the github page